LOST IN YONKERS

 Be prepared to fill out a conflict sheet at auditions (be as specific as possible about conflicts.)
 Please make sure you can fully commit to the rehearsal and performance schedules before auditioning.

-Walk-ins are always welcomed.
+Walk-ins will be seen between appointments.
 This is a non-equity, non-paid production.
 All roles are available.

 Rehearsals will begin in late August.
 Rehearsals will typically be held on Sundays from 2 pm-6 pm, Mondays from 6:30 pm-9:30 pm, Wednesdays from 6:30 pm-9:30 pm, and Saturdays in the morning.
 Rehearsals may be held on other days of the week as needed.
 Tech week will run from Saturday, October 6th through Thursday.
 October 11th, 2018.
 No absences will be accepted during tech week or performances.
 Rehearsals will be scheduled to suit cast availability.
 Not all performers will be asked to attend all rehearsals.